aguzel/aguzel2.github.io/index.md

 ### A.H.
 Guzel
 #### Computer Graphics Researcher  / Artificial Intelligence MSc Student @ University of Leeds / UK

-Hello, I am AI & computer graphics master of science student/researcher at University of Leeds pursuing a career change to computer graphics + (AI) research from motor-sports multi-physics simulation engineer with several years of experience creating numerical methods and coupling commercial finite element codes to improve modelling of F1/FE power-train systems.
-This is my CS related research/portfolio page, if you want to look at my previous engineering career(publications, patents etc.) please find me on LinkedIn.
+Hello, I am AI & computer graphics master of science student/researcher at University of Leeds pursuing a career change to computer graphics + (AI) research from motor-sports simulation engineer with several years of experience developing numerical computation tools to improve modelling of F1/FE power-train systems.
+This is my CS related research/portfolio page.If you want to look at my previous engineering career(publications, patents etc.) please find me on LinkedIn.